philipcmonk/numerox/readme.rst

 has seen little use.
 The next release will likely break any code you write using numerox---the api is not yet stable.
 Please report any bugs or such to https://github.com/kwgoodman/numerox/issues.

+The next release will focus on bug fixes, adding unit tests, and design tweaks.

 Data class
 ==========